dhaitz/data-science-links/README.md

 * [The most difficult thing in data science: politics](https://www.rdisorder.eu/2017/09/13/most-difficult-thing-data-science-politics/) - How to navigate corporate politics as a data scientist.
 * [How To Survive Corporate Politics as A Data Scientist](https://towardsdatascience.com/how-to-survive-corporate-politics-as-a-data-scientist-ba914fac2471) - 30 tips.
 * [Your Data Science Project Will Fail Unless It Meets These 3 Conditions](https://towardsdatascience.com/3-conditions-for-data-science-project-success-e31d3a798ec2) - Rules for successful data science projects in a corporate environment.
+* [Eiffel's Tower](https://www.youtube.com/watch?v=dLPi4lfk8is) – At the example of the Eiffel Tower's construction, Nickolas Means illustrates the importance of politics in engineering.
+But "Every organization is political" doesn't mean you have to participate in scheming and backstabbing.
+For healthy politics, reframe *Networking* as *Making Friends*, *Self-Promotion* as *Telling Stories* and  *Negotiation* as *Cooperation*.
+As an engineering manager, rather than assuming the role of *shit umbrella* and protecting your team from all politics, be a *heat shield* that takes the pressure off your team if it becomes overwhelming.

 ## Soft Skills
 * [To Improve Your Team, First Work on Yourself](https://hbr.org/2019/01/to-improve-your-team-first-work-on-yourself) -